danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

     $["store"]["book"][0]

+Recursively select all book titles under '$.store':

+    $.'store'..'title'

 Union of a subset of books identified by index:

     $.store[book[0],book[1],book[3]]

-Union of fourth book and all books with price > 10:
+Union of the fourth book and all books with price > 10:

     $.store[book[3],book[?(@.price > 10)]]